SimonLab/cv-2/README.md

 I am 27 years old, and from Ireland.
 After a lifelong interest in tech and computers, I started coding about a year ago.
 I quickly became infatuated with it and knew I needed to do it for a living.
 My original plan was to leave Melbourne, Australia where I was living and return to Ireland to build a portfolio in Java, but I heard about Founders & Coders and my plans took a turn towards London, and JavaScript.

-In my spare time I enjoy cooking and keeping fit and past/current hobbies include snowboarding, cycling, performing stand-up comedy and Brazilian Jiu Jitsu.
+In my spare time I enjoy cooking (slow cooker!), keeping fit and past/current hobbies include snowboarding, cycling, performing stand-up comedy and Brazilian Jiu Jitsu.

 Contact
 ------